 - a range of practical activities, with records that reflect on two of the practical activities that use ingredients indigenous to Australia and/or ingredients introduced through migration.
 Records can include production plans and evaluations of products or analysis of dietary intake. - a short written report: media analysis, research inquiry, historical timeline, comparative food-testing analysis or product evaluation - an oral presentation - a practical demonstration - a video or podcast.

-Outcome 1 Describe Australia's major food industries, analyse relationships between food suppliers and consumers, discuss measures in place to ensure a safe food supply and design a brief and a food product that demonstrates the application of commercial principles.
+Analyse relationships, opportunities and challenges within Australia's food systems, and respond to a design brief that produces a food product and demonstrates the application of commercial food production principles.